arshjeevs/Power-Flow-Analysis/README.md

 - The methods and data used in this assignment are commonly found in power systems textbooks and research articles.
 - Thanks to the open-source community for their contributions to MATLAB and Octave.

----

-This version should work well for your repository.
-Let me know if you need further modifications!